Homepage - darshanadoshi.com

 navbar

-The biographical novel in the inspirational genre ready to be published is a compelling story close to my heart.
-Wish me luck as who knows, you just might be my lucky charm.
+The pandemic inspired me to pen my first book, an inspirational biographical novel based on my mother's life, set in the 1900s.
+This compelling story is very close to my heart and is now ready for publication.
+Wish me luck - who knows, you just might be my lucky charm!

 Cheers!

-Cooking engaged her senses the way music did.
-It even intrigued her the same way.
+Cooking engaged Beni's senses and intrigued her the way music did.

-Her curiosity got aroused when Kiran enthused about the role of chillies in Kathiawadi cuisine.
+Her curiosity was piqued when her sister-in-law enthusiastically described the role of chilies in Kathiawadi cuisine.

-“The little green wonder is a must-have with every Gujarati snack,” she whispered as if she was revealing a snugly kept secret.
+"The little green wonder is a must-have with every Gujarati snack," she whispered, as if revealing a closely guarded secret.

-“When it is shallow fried and sprinkled with spices, it lifts a mundane meal to a new height.”
-She announced proudly , her mouth watering visibly.
+"When it's shallow-fried and sprinkled with spices, it elevates a mundane meal to new heights!" she announced proudly, her mouth visibly watering.

-Beni listened attentively feeling as enthralled as she did on listening to the radio.
-She now thought of the green wonder with an apex to be like a song with a title that lifts the spirit.
-When she discovered that the sautéed stout chilly, stuffed with spicy flour tasted better than the lean one; her respect for Chilly family grew.
+Beni listened attentively, feeling as enthralled as she did when listening to the radio.
+She now thought of the green, pointed chili as a song that lifts the spirit.
+Her respect for the 'chilli family'" grew when she discovered that the stout chili, stuffed with spicy flour, tasted better than the leaner variety when sautéed.

 Join Me On